vmxdev/damper/README.md

 $ cc -Wall -pedantic damper.c modules.conf.c -o damper -lnetfilter_queue -pthread -lrt -lm
 ```

+### Shaping and modules

+`damper` works approximately in this way: at startup two threads are created.
+First thread captures network packets (via NFQUEUE), calculate "weight" or priority for each one and put it in priority queue.
+Whet queue is full, packets with low priority replaced with high-priority packets.
+Second thread selects packets with high weight and sends (resends in fact) them.
+Resending happens with limited speed, and thus it shapes traffic.

+Packet weight is assigned in "modules", there is 4 out of box.

+- inhibit_big_flows - suppresses big flows.
+The more bytes transmitted between two IP addresses, the less weight of a packet in this flow.

+- bymark - packet weight is set by iptables mark.
+See damper.conf for details and example.

+- entropy - Shannon entropy calculated for each flow and used as weight.
+Flow identified by IP addresses, protocol number and source/destination ports in case of TCP or UDP.
+The more random is traffic (encrypted, compressed), the less weight is set to packet.

+- random - generates a random weight (as in classic RED shaping algorithm)

+To enable or disable module edit `modules.conf.c` file

+Weight from each module multiplied by module coefficient and summarized to get the final value.

 ### Running on local box

 For shaping outgoing locally generated TCP traffic